 *Please note: There is a charge of £45 for an online DBS check.

 On successful completion of the course you could enter employment in the healthcare industry or with further study you may want to look at a career in social work, nursing, midwifery, occupational therapy or teaching.
 On successful completion of the course you could progress to higher education or health and social care related professional training courses.
 For example; nursing, teaching, social work and occupational therapy.

 To explore varied and exciting careers in healthcare and social care sectors, look on the NHS Careers website www.nhscareers.nhs.uk.

-The application window for full-time courses and joint apprenticeship applications opened on Monday 3rd October at 12pm.
+The application window for full-time courses and joint apprenticeship applications starting in September 2024 opens on Monday 2nd October at 12pm.

 Before submitting your online application, make sure you have got an email address which you will check frequently and which is professional and appropriate for this purpose, and use this when you create your account.
 Submit the application as early as possible and remember to make a note of your USERNAME and PASSWORD details!
 You will need these later.